CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 #### Rubbing simulation based on model curvature {#catalog-item-6}

 #### Internal coloring with a shading method based on Half-Lambert lighting model and diffuse warping function {#catalog-item-7}

+Since the mountain rock has the aesthetic characteristic of "space and volume", a lighting model should be used to render the mountain rock to create a sense of volume.
+In an empirical lighting model, lighting consists of 3 components: diffuse, specular, and ambient lighting.
+Brush painting mountain and stone mainly reflects diffuse light.

+The diffuse warp function should be a step function.
+It is used to divide the ink color.

+{{< figure src="/img/portfolio/Unity-ink-漫反射公式.png" width="400px" >}}

+Among them, *C{{< sub "i" >}}* is the original diffuse color, which is the input color of the *C{{< sub "0" >}}* function.
+In actual use, to make the transition between different colors more natural, I roughly add a transition color between adjacent gradients.

+{{< figure src="/img/portfolio/Unity-ink-漫反射函数图片.png" caption="Diffuse warp function" width="550px" >}}

+The result of this step, a shading method based on Half-Lambert lighting model and diffuse warping function, is as follows.

+{{< figure src="/img/portfolio/Unity-ink-漫反射结果图片.png" >}}

 #### Stroke texture simulation based on triplanar and Gaussian blur {#catalog-item-8}

 The flow map of the brush painting mountain and rock rendering scheme is as follows: